chikbob/LR_PDTU/README.md

 # LR_PDTU
-Lab work on python for the university
+- Lab work on python for the university
+- Lab work on Qt with python